An Annual Harvest Picnic

 Back in the U.S., on Sunday, September 14th, 2014, with a grant from The Joyce Foundation of Chicago, a St. Paul artist and community activist organized a meal for 2,000 people at a table stretching a half mile down Victoria street:

-So this idea may be new to most people, but it’s been done many times in many places and continues to be a way to bring people together, to celebrate, and to share.
+As you can see, although this idea may be new to most people, it’s been done many times in many places and continues to be a way to bring people together, to celebrate, and to share.

 At first, I pictured set up one long table in the street, down Biltmore Avenue.
 Granted, blocking off a major city street to car traffic is a big deal, and it’s what downtown businesses resented about Bele Chere, along with street vendors taking away more business than they brought in.
 We would definitely need the buy-in of the businesses on whatever street we chose.
 Fortunately, this would have no street vendors and it would only be for a few hours.
 Nor would it be 350,000 people.
 I don’t imagine drawing more than about 1% of that, i.e., a few thousand people, the first time around.